 Your question relates to what I said in answer to the first question.
 As evangelicals we believe in a unified story, in a canon that coheres, in a narrative that goes somewhere.
 Academic scholarship has typically maintained that there are different and even contradictory theologies in the scriptures.
 But as evangelicals we believe in diversity with an overall unity.
 Is our stance imperialistic toward the OT?
 It all depends upon your stance toward biblical revelation.
 We believe that the message of Jesus and the apostles, rightly interpreted, points toward an old covenant and a new covenant.
 We don’t believe we are imposing our own biases on scripture but receiving and transmitting the revelation given to us.
 We understand why those from other perspectives would disagree.
 The exclusivity of the Christian gospel has always been scandalous.

-The question of “method” in particularly acute when attempting the bridge the Hebrew and Christian canon.
+The question of “method” is particularly acute when attempting to bridge the Hebrew and Christian canon.
 What is your approach to “method” in terms of historical reconstruction of the literature, the reading of individual texts, and relating them across the canon?

 I don’t engage in historical reconstruction in writing my biblical theology.
 Instead, I accept the canonical shape of the scriptures and the text as it has come down to us as the source for biblical theology.
 I read the texts from a certain perspective.
 I assume they are telling a unified story, but I also believe it is imperative to listen to the contribution of each writer and piece of literature.

 You have already written a New Testament theology and indeed a Pauline theology.
 It must be a little difficult covering that ground again a second or third time.
 Are there ways in which your discussion of the NT reflects differently the aims of this book?